Transgender Health Services

 Male to Female

-More complex procedures require specialized care that is not available within the province.
-Your physician will need to request approval for any surgery required out-of-province.
+Hysterectomies, mastectomies (without chest masculinization), oophorectomies, orchiectomies and penectomies are performed in PEI.
+All other surgeries are performed out-of-province.
+Your physician will need to request approval from PEI Medicare for any surgery required out-of-province.
 In general, travel and accommodation costs are not covered.
-The physician must also follow WPATH guidelines.

 What if I don’t have a family doctor?